-Low back pain (LBP) is one of the most troublesome and common workplace disorders, with this burden being recognised worldwide¹ ².
-The majority of low back pain is non-specific in origin, meaning it is uncommon for these problems to be caused by any specific underlying condition such as infection, arthritis, fracture or cancer².
+Low back pain is one of the most troublesome and common workplace disorders, with this burden being recognised worldwide¹ ².
+The majority of lower back pain is non-specific in origin, meaning it is uncommon for these problems to be caused by any specific underlying condition such as infection, arthritis, fracture or cancer².
 As a Chiropractor, I frequently get to assess, diagnose and manage clients troubled by this burdensome condition.

 1. Understanding is Key

 2. Getting Back to Life

 It’s essential to remain active and keep moving on a daily basis while keeping within your tolerance, which will increase gradually.
 Physical movement is simple, effective and a potent pain relieving strategy that you have at your exposure⁴.
-When taking the first steps after an episode of LBP, it’s always a good idea to slowly and gradually get back to the activities that matter most to you, whether that be running, playing golf or even being active with the kids.
+When taking the first steps after an episode of lower back pain, it’s always a good idea to slowly and gradually get back to the activities that matter most to you, whether that be running, playing golf or even being active with the kids.
 Start with what you can manage at this very moment, no matter how big or small it may be.

 3. Harness the Power of Exercise

 1. Blanchette et al. (2016).
 Effectiveness and economic evaluation of chiropractic care for the treatment of low back pain; a systematic review of pragmatic studies.
 PLOS

 2. Chou et al. (2018).
 The global spine care initiative; applying evidence-based guidelines on the non-invasive management of back and neck pain to low and middle-income communities.
 Euro Spi J

 3. Bunzli et al. (2016).
 Patient perspectives on participation in cognitive functional therapy for chronic low back pain.
 Physical Therapy; 96:9

 4. Loras et al. (2015).
 Medical exercise therapy for treating musculoskeletal pain: a narrative review of results from randomized controlled trials with a theoretical perspective.
 Physiother Res Int; 20(3): 182-90

 5. Searle et al. (2015).
 Exercise interventions for the treatment of chronic low back pain: a systematic review and meta-analysis of randomised controlled trials.
 Clinical Rehabilitation; 29:12, 1155-1167